 Lifestyle and working conditions

 Kids' club and chalet nanny roles typically involve working six days per week during peak season, with one day off.
+This applies to both winter and summer - the pace is similar whether you're managing snow activities or outdoor mountain programmes.
 Hours can be split-shift (morning session, afternoon break, evening babysitting).
 Full days are common during school holidays.

-The upside: you're in a ski resort, usually with an employer-provided ski pass, access to the mountain on your days off, and a team of similar-age seasonal workers around you.
+The upside: you're at a mountain resort, usually with an employer-provided lift pass in winter, access to the mountains on your days off, and a team of similar-age seasonal workers around you.

 The genuine challenge: working with children is emotionally and physically demanding.
 In a resort context, where families are on holiday and expectations are high, managing multiple children across a full day requires patience, energy, and genuine skill.
 This is not a role to take if childcare is just a means to get to the Alps.